KeldenPDorji/SWE_SWS101/SWS/caps/cap1/report.md

 Use showmount -a to check NFS server status.
 Discover root file system can be mounted.
 Generate SSH key pair on attacking machine using ssh-keygen.
-Mount Metasploitable's root file system on attacking machine.
+Mount Metasploitable's root file system on the attacking machine.
 Copy attacker's public key to authorized_keys file.
-Use ssh command to connect to Metasploitable using private key.
+Use ssh command to connect to Metasploitable using a private key.
 Gain root privileges on Metasploitable.
 Verify privileges with commands like whoami.
 Extract root user's encrypted passwords from shadow file.